scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 It then touches on relationships to existing protocols.
 The goal is not to describe each component's specification, but to illustrate the engineering decisions that made SCION what it is and to provide a basis for further discussions and work.

 Before reading this document, please refer to {{I-D.dekater-scion-overview}} for a generic overview of SCION and its components, the problems it solves, and existing deployments.
-For an in-depth description of SCION, refer to {{CHUAT22}}.
+Each component is to be described in-depth in dedicated drafts: see {{I-D.dekater-scion-pki}} for the SCION PKI specification, and refer to {{CHUAT22}} for other components.

 ## Design Goals
 SCION was created from the start with the intention to provide the following properties for inter-domain communication.

 - *Availability*.
 SCION aims to provide highly available communication.
-Its focus is not only on handling failures (both on the last hop or anywhere along the path) but also on allowing communication in the presence of adversaries.
+Its focus is not only on quickly handling failures (both on the last hop or anywhere along the path) but also on allowing communication in the presence of adversaries.
 Availability is fundamental as applications move to cloud data centers, and enterprises increasingly rely on the Internet for mission-critical communication.

 - *Security*.
 SCION comes with an arsenal of mechanisms, designed by security researchers with the goal of making most network-based and routing attacks either impossible or easy to mitigate.
 SCION strongly focuses on preventing routing attacks, IP prefix hijackings, and on providing stronger guarantees than the existing Internet.
 Security is tightly related to trust.
-SCION, therefore, offers a new trust model, transparency, and control to end-hosts over forwarding paths.
+SCION, therefore, offers a new trust model, transparency, and control to endpoints over forwarding paths.
 In addition, SCION's design starts from the assumption that any two entities on the global Internet do not mutually trust each other.
 SCION, therefore, enables trust agility, allowing its users to decide the roots of trust they wish to rely upon.

 - *Scalability*.
 Security and high availability should not result in compromises on scalability.